 R&D and the Architecture Industry: Building Freedom to Innovate

 Most companies within the architecture industry understand the amount of time and resources that go into creating innovative, customized designs and keeping up with the environmental codes and safety regulations which seem to change every year.
-What these architecture firms may not know is that this continuous process of developing new and innovative designs makes this industry a strong candidate for claiming the Research and Development (R&D) tax credit.
-This tax credit, more commonly known as the Research Tax Credit (RTC), was designed as an incentive for U.S. companies to conduct innovative activities, increase research spending, and keep jobs in America.
+What these architecture firms may not know is that this continuous process of developing new and innovative designs makes this industry a strong candidate for claiming the Research and Development (R&D) Tax Credit.
+This tax credit was designed as an incentive for U.S. companies to conduct innovative activities, increase research spending, and keep jobs in America.

-With the RTC now being permanent, the timing has never been riper (pun intended) for winemakers to take advantage of these often-substantial credits:
+With the R&D Tax Credit now being permanent, the timing has never been better for the Architecture Industry to take advantage of these often-substantial credits:

 - In addition to current year tax savings, the credit can generate a refund of taxes previously paid for open tax years (generally the prior three years); and